Applying for award funding

 Trustees review applications at quarterly meetings throughout the year.
 One of the quarterly meetings also includes our AGM.

 Applications received after a published closing date will be assessed in the following meeting and you’ll be notified by email.
-We'll try to let you know the outcome of your application within four weeks of it being reviewed.
+We'll aim to let you know the outcome of your application within four weeks of it being reviewed.

 Criteria for reviewing applications